kritomas/asynchrono/README.md

 +	`theory.md`: Contains theoretical explanation of the concepts explained here.
 +	`sources.md`: The sources used to make this.

+# Usage

-See also: All the other Readmes dotted around.
+See all the other Readmes dotted around.

+Required technologies:

++	Python3
++	NodeJS
++	npm
++	Web Browser